 Mobile app security testing is expensive, and that’s a fact.
 For instance, a single quality penetration test costs around $20,000-$30,000.
 But do you essentially have to pay this high for the service?

 Mobile app development companies are cutting costs because of the economic meltdown or investors pulling out.
+Mobile app development companies are strategically managing app development costs due to the economic downturn or investor withdrawals.
 And this could make it hard to set aside tens of thousands of dollars just for penetration testing, right?

 Moreover, without the right budget, how would you manage app security?
 Solution?
 We’ll give you not one but three alternatives!